JulianNicholls/Raspberry-Pi-Misc/README.md

 ### drive_12864

 Drive a slightly strange 128x64 display.
-It seems that most either have an I2C or SPI interface or 8 data bits and 2 chip selects.
+It seems that most either have an I2C or SPI interface, or 8 data bits and 2 chip selects.
 The one I bought has strange GDRAM addressing instead.

 ### lcd_clock